STOCKS NEWS EUROPE-UK small caps off 0.5 pct at midday

-The FTSE Small Caps index sheds 0.5 percent at midday, but still outperforms much bigger falls by the FTSE 100 and FTSE 250 indexes, which drop 1.7 percent and 1.8 percent respectively.
+The FTSE Small Cap index loses 0.5 percent by midday, tracking a similar fall by the FTSE 100 index, off 0.6 percent after a midmorning rally, with the FTSE 250 index 0.9 percent lower.

-Gulf Keystone gains over 9 percent after the Kurdistan-focused company says the testing programme at its Shaikan-4 well in Iraq has helped the company achieve total maximum aggregate flow rates of 24,000 barrels of oil per day, with the drilling results adding to the 3 billion barrels of gross oil-in-place volumes for the Shaikan discovery.
+Park Plaza Hotels gains 6.6 percent as the firm says its third-quarter results are in-line with its board's expectations, with total revenue growth of 25.7 percent for the three months to Sept.
+30.

-"The company is set to move forward with a full development programme and this announcement will provide the government with an assurance that Gulf Keystone is proving up the resource base to achieve this objective," says Investec Securities analyst Stuart Joyner.
+DTZ Holdings plunges 85 percent as the property consultancy, which is in takeover talks with a string of unnamed bidders, says the equity in its business is worth little or nothing due to its high level of debt.

 Reuters messaging rm://jon.hopkins.thomsonreuters.com@reuters.net